metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Required:

 - `filter` (Map of String) 'filter' is a set of keys and values to be set when this filter is selected.
-Each key can relate to a list of values using a coma-separated string,for example, 'filter: {'src_namespace': 'namespace1,namespace2'}'.
+Each key can relate to a list of values using a coma-separated string, for example, 'filter: {'src_namespace': 'namespace1,namespace2'}'.
 - `name` (String) Name of the filter, that is displayed in the Console

 Optional: